cyberhawk-software/technical-test-back-end/DEV_DIARY.md

 8. Check /farms endpoint to see if working.
 It wasn't so debugged and found I needed turbines so created all infrastructure to get turbines
 9. Clicked on farm and saw I needed to create the components end points so created the components infrastructure
 10. After getting a few pages working with the front end I know enough about how it works to just crack on with the api so created all routes and route model bindings to match api spec
+11. complete all logic for every route and tidy up all controllers/services/repos